In effort to refute porn-site message report, Mark Robinson campaign hires a law firm

 “He should conclusively and quickly prove false the allegations against him," Hal Weatherman, who is seeking to succeed Robinson as lieutenant governor, said on X. Weatherman runs separately from Robinson but received his endorsement.
 “If he can prove this isn’t true and was fabricated to hurt him, he will win in a landslide.
 But if he fails to do so, he will lose, because the comments being attributed to him are highly disturbing.”

-Robinson, a favorite of the state GOP’s conservative base, has denied writing the messages from more than a decade ago, well before he became active in politics.
+Robinson, a favorite of the state GOP’s conservative base and who would be the state’s first Black governor if elected, has denied writing the messages from more than a decade ago, well before he became active in politics.
 In a news release, Robinson said he was confident the Binnall Law Group from northern Virginia “will leave no stone unturned and enable us to use every legal means to hold CNN accountable for their lies.”
+Firm partner Jesse Binnall has represented Trump and his campaign in litigation.

 CNN's report unearthed posts it said Robinson left on a porn site’s message boards in which he referred to himself as a “black NAZI;” said he enjoyed transgender pornography; said in 2012 he preferred Hitler to then-President Barack Obama; and slammed the late Rev. Martin Luther King Jr. as “worse than a maggot.”
 Robinson has a history of inflammatory comments on abortion, LGBTQ+ issues and the role of women that Stein and his allies have used against him for months.